-Within Parishes identified in the most up-to-date Census as having 20% or more household spaces with no usual (i.e. permanent) residents, new market dwellings will only be supported where first and future occupation is restricted in perpetuity to ensure that each new dwelling is occupied only as a 'principal residence'.
-This restriction will be secured through a Section 106 agreement.
+1. Within Parishes identified in the most up-to-date Census as having 20% or more household spaces with no usual (i.e. permanent) residents, new market dwellings will only be supported where first and future occupation is restricted in perpetuity to ensure that each new dwelling is occupied only as a 'principal residence'.
+This restriction will be secured through a planning condition or Section 106 agreement.

-The Council's Second and Holiday Homes Technical Paper (June 2018) considers Census, Council Tax and Business Rates data.
+59 The Council's Second and Holiday Homes Technical Paper (June 2018) considers Census, Council Tax and Business Rates data.